Explicit 39: Where's Your Head At - Basement Jaxx

 8:15

-Ana: They'd just be there chilling with like, I don't know, with little birds picking on them.
+honest they'd just be there chilling with like i don't know with little birds picking on them and

 8:27